 - Adjusting the BlueKeep exploit

 - Running the exploit module

 BlueKeep is a critical Remote Code Execution vulnerability in Microsoft’s RDP service.
-Since the vulnerability is wormable, it has caught a great deal of attention from the security community, being in the same category with EternalBlue MS17-010 and Conficker MS08-067.
-You can read an in-depth analysis of the BlueKeep vulnerability on our blog post.
+Since the vulnerability is wormable, it has caught a great deal of attention from the security community, being in the same category as EternalBlue MS17-010 and Conficker MS08-067.
+We published an in-depth analysis of the BlueKeep vulnerability to help you get the full picture.

 A few days ago, a Metasploit contributor – zerosum0x0 – has submitted a pull request to the framework containing an exploit module for BlueKeep(CVE-2019-0708).
 The Rapid7 team has also published an article about this exploit on their blog.

 As of now, the module is not yet integrated into the main Metasploit branch (it’s still a pull request) and it only targets Windows 2008 R2 and Windows 7 SP1, 64-bit versions.
 Furthermore, the module is now ranked as Manual since the user needs to provide additional information about the target, otherwise, it risks crashing it with BSOD.